AudiHagi/1-Image-Carousel/README.md

 # Image-Carousel
 Hi everyone,
-This repository contains the IMAGE CAROUSEL WEBSITE using the HTML & CSS.
+This repository contains the IMAGE CAROUSEL website using the HTML & CSS.
 I hope you guys can enjoy it.